DavidAce/DMRG/README.md

   2. **Manually**: install the libraries yourself with your favorite package manager (e.g. `conda`,`apt` in ubuntu or `brew` in OSX).
 The build attempts to find libraries in your local system.
   3. **Manual with modules from [Easybuild](https://easybuild.readthedocs.io/en/latest/)** (in construction).
 You can also load *modules* from the ubuntu command-line tool *environment-modules* or *Lmod*.
 CMake will look for environment variables such as `EBROOT<libname>` that are defined when loading Easybuild modules.

- If the compilation halts due to any library failing to compile or link, you can try installing/uninstalling that library from other sources package manager, or select conan as the preferred download method.
+ If the compilation halts due to any library failing to compile or link, you can try installing/uninstalling that library from other sources package manager, or select Conan as the preferred download method.
 This is done with the flag `./build.sh --download-method=conan` or directly as a CMake cli parameter `-DDOWNLOAD_METHOD=conan`.
-This requires conan to be installed in your system e.g., through apt/pip/conda.
+This requires Conan to be installed in your system e.g., with apt, pip or conda.

 #### List of libraries